eitanturok/eitanturok.github.io/_drafts/2024-01-09-faster-dynamic-programming.md

     ([x_j - x_i] - l)^2
 $$

-All three of these recurrence relations are the exact same, except for their cost matrices $w$.
+These three recurrence relations are all the exact same, except for their cost matrices $w$.
 Why?
 What does this mean?

-In 1985 two researchers Daniel Hirschberg and Lawrence Larmore noticed the same thing, that numerous DP problems have a nearly identical recurrence relation and differ only in the cost matrix $w$.
-Instead of viewing these problems as three different DP problems, they wondered if these problems can be subsumed by one mega-DP problem.
+In 1985 two researchers Daniel Hirschberg and Lawrence Larmore noticed the same thing: numerous DP problems have an identical recurrence relation and differ only in the cost matrix $w$.
+Could it be that many famous DP problems are the exact same except for $w[i, j]$, the cost of transitioning from one item/state $x_i$ to another $x_j$?
+By appropriately setting the cost matrix $w$, discovered Hirschberg and Larmore, we can formulate many famous DP problems as instances of this one recurrence relation.
+Wild -- it seems that many DP problems are one and the same.

-These problems all possessed similar structure: given a sequence of items, find the subsequence of items which have the minimum weight or cost.
-They coined this larger DP problem the least weight subsequence problem or $\text{LWS}$.
+But what is this recurrence relation that keeps on appearing everywhere?
+This recurrence relation has a fundamental structure: given a sequence of items, find the subsequence of items which have the minimum weight or cost.
+For instance: $\text{LIS}$ wants the longest subsequence of integers that is strictly increasing; $\text{CC}$ wants the smallest subsequence of coins that equal $n$ cents; $\text{AR}$ wants the cheapest subsequence of airports that allow us to fly from $x_0$ to $x_n$.
+So many DP problems are about finding the minimum weight subsequence that Hirschberg and Larmore named this DP problem the least weight subsequence problem or $\text{LWS}$.

 Formally, $\text{LWS}$ is defined as follows:

 > Given $n$ items $X = [x_1, \dots, x_n]$ and a $(n+1) \times (n+1)$ cost matrix $w$ where $w[i, j]$ depends on $x_i, x_j$, compute the value $dp[n]$ given the recurrence relation
 >